 Mobile Banking

 Mobile banking has come a long way from SMS Banking, which first appeared in 1999.
 Today, smartphone banking apps allow for mobile payment and management of all banking and financial services on the go.
-Not only does mobile banking reduce location dependency of financial services and operation costs, but it also provides an end-user interface for the expansion of Banking-as-a-Platform (BaaP).
+Not only does mobile banking reduce location dependency on financial services and operation costs, but it also provides an end-user interface for the expansion of Banking-as-a-Platform (BaaP).

 Blockchain